ballerina-platform/ballerina-dev-website/lang-ref/part5.md

 As part of interfacing with external implementation, Ballerina supports another basic type called ``handle``.
 A handle value is a reference to storage managed externally and it may be passed a reference to an external function, like in JVM where you may have a JAVA object reference pointing to the implementation.

-Handle type is basically an opaque handle that can be passed to external functions.There is no typing for handle and can be added as a private member of a Ballerina class for better type safety.
+Handle type is basically an opaque handle that can be passed to external functions.
+There is no typing for handle and can be added as a private member of a Ballerina class for better type safety.
 Alternatively, you can also have an entire module that is implemented in something other than Ballerina.<br><br>

 ## Built-in Integer Subtypes